isovector/prospect/README.md

 ## Usage

 `Accursed` is at its core, a free monad with an `Alternative` instance.
-It introduces a single primitive, `curse :: Accursed f a`, the forcing of which corresponds to an `empty` when evaluated in the context of a bind.
-Extreme care should be used; if an unevaluated `curse` manages to escape from `Accursed`, you will find yourself chasing exceptions at runtime.
+It introduces a single primitive, `unholyPact :: Accursed f a`, the forcing of which corresponds to an `empty` when evaluated in the context of a bind.
+Extreme care should be used; if an unevaluated `unholyPact` manages to escape from `Accursed`, you will find yourself chasing exceptions at runtime.

 In all other respects, `Accursed` is equivalent to the `Free` monad from `free`, and has a corresponding interface.